-Learn About Colorado Neurosurgery for Motion Preservation Treatment
+Colorado Neurosurgery & Orthopaedic Surgery for Motion Preservation Treatment

 Total disc replacement is a surgical procedure in which the diseased or damaged intervertebral discs of the spinal column are replaced with an artificial disc to restore the normal function and movement of the spine.
 The discs in your spine are soft cushions that sit between each vertebra, which are the bones that make up the spinal column.
-Not just any doctor can handle a total disc replacement or motion preservation surgery.
-A trained Neurosurgeon such as one from Dr. Brent Kimball must be trusted with this delicate procedure.
+Dr. Arias, Dr. Kimball, Dr. Mian, Dr. Robinson, and Dr. Serak have experience performing cervical and lumbar artificial disc surgical procedures.

 How Does Motion Preservation Work?

-Total disc replacement is a relatively new procedure that has developed as an alternative to spinal fusion for patients who have back pain from diseased or damaged intervertebral discs.
-Patients with back pain caused from one or two intervertebral discs with no significant facet joint disease are recommended for artificial disc replacement.
+Total disc replacement is a relatively new procedure that has developed as an alternative to spinal fusion for patients who have neck or back pain from diseased or damaged intervertebral discs.
+Patients with neck or back pain caused by one or two intervertebral discs with no significant facet joint disease are recommended for artificial disc replacement.

-Total disc replacement surgery may be recommended in patients who:
+Total disc replacement surgery may be recommended for patients who:

-- Have back pain from degenerative disc disease.
+- Have neck or back pain from degenerative disc disease.

 - A condition of gradual degeneration of the discs between the vertebrae caused by the natural aging process that have not responded to non-surgical treatment options.